synapseit/basic-tutorials/README.md

 **Generate random words and data**

-To generate random string of a specific length, you can use the virtual /dev/urandom device, and format/truncate the data at a specific length.
-We then use the head command to limit the number of strings/data we are interested in:
+To generate random string of a specific length, you can read from the virtual /dev/urandom device, and format/truncate the data at a specific length.
+You then use the head command to limit the number of strings/data you want:

 For example, generate 20 alphanumeric passwords of length 8: